tamal15/assignment-9_review-website/README.md

-# Getting Started with Create React App
+# International University

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://kind-gates-e9b165.netlify.app/).

+## courses

+1. this is the many courses
+2. and this course are helpful
+3. the university are beautiful campus

-## Available Scripts
+## uses

-In the project directory, you can run:
+1.bootsratp
+2.plain css
+3.js

 ### `npm start`